kevin-pierce/personal-site/README.md

-## Personal Website
+## (OLD) Personal Website

-Something small to better understand Angular - WIP.
+Something small to better understand Angular.

+NO LONGER BEING USED